weaviate/CORD-19-Weaviate/readme.md

 ## How to get started

 ### Download the papers
-Download all `biorxiv_medxriv` json files from https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge into the folder with the same name.
+Download all `biorxiv_medxriv` json files from https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge into a folder with the same name.

 ### Execute the import